juxor/afaq/markdown/secH6.md

 participation required for building socialism which the Bolshevik mania for centralisation had already marginalised.
-The negative results of Bolshevik economic policy confirmed Kropotkin's prediction that a revolution which _"establish[ed] a strongly centralised Government"_, leaving it to _"draw up a statement of all the produce"_ in a country and _"then **command** that a prescribed quantity"_ of some good _"be sent to such a place on such a day"_ and _"stored in particular warehouses"_ would _"not merely"_ be _"undesirable, but it never could by any possibility be put into practice."_ _"In any case,"_ Kropotkin stressed, _"a system which springs up spontaneously, under stress of immediate need, will be infinitely preferable to anything invented between four-walls by hide-bound theorists sitting on any number of committees."_
-[**The Conquest of Bread**, pp. 82-3 and p.
+The negative results of Bolshevik economic policy confirmed Kropotkin's prediction that a revolution which _"establish[ed] a strongly centralised Government"_ , leaving it to _"draw up a statement of all the produce"_ in a country and _"then **command** that a prescribed quantity"_ of some good _"be sent to such a place on such a day"_ and _"stored in particular warehouses"_ would _"not merely"_ be _"undesirable, but it never could by any possibility be put into practice."_ _"In any case,"_ Kropotkin stressed, _"a system which springs up spontaneously, under stress of immediate need, will be infinitely preferable to anything invented between four-walls by hide-bound theorists sitting on any number of committees."_ [ **The Conquest of Bread** , pp. 82-3 and p.
 75]

 Some Bolsheviks were aware of the problems.
 One left-wing Communist, Osinskii, concluded that _"his six weeks in the provinces had taught him that the centre must rely on strong regional and provincial councils, since they were more capable than was the centre of managing the nationalised sector."_ [Remington, **Op.
-Cit.**, p.
-71] However, Marxist ideology seemed to preclude even finding the words to describe a possible solution to the problems faced by the regime:
+Cit.** , p.
+71] However, Marxist ideology seemed to preclude even finding the words to describe a possible solution to the problems faced by the
-_"I stand not for a local point of view and not for bureaucratic centralism, but for organised centralism, - I cannot seem to find the actual word just now, - a more balanced centralism."_ [Osinskii, quoted by Remington, **Op.
+regime: _"I stand not for a local point of view and not for bureaucratic centralism, but for organised centralism, - I cannot seem to find the actual word just now, - a more balanced centralism."_ [Osinskii, quoted by Remington, **Op.
+Cit.** , p.
-Cit.**, p.
 71] Any anarchist would know that the word he was struggling to find was federalism!
-Little wonder Goldman concluded that anarcho-syndicalism, not nationalisation, could solve the problems facing Russia:
+Little wonder Goldman concluded that anarcho- syndicalism, not nationalisation, could solve the problems facing Russia:

-> _"Only free initiative and popular participation in the affairs of the revolution can prevent the terrible blunders committed in Russia.
-For instance, with fuel only a hundred versts [about sixty-six miles] from Petrograd there would have been no necessity for that city to suffer from cold had the workers' economic organisations of Petrograd been free to exercise their initiative for the common good.
-The peasants of the Ukraina would not have been hampered in the cultivation of their land had they had access to the farm implements stacked up in the warehouses of Kharkov and other industrial centres awaiting orders from Moscow for their distribution.
-These are characteristic examples of Bolshevik governmentalism and centralisation, which should serve as a warning to the workers of Europe and America of the destructive effects of Statism."_ [**My Disillusionment in Russia**, p.
+> _"Only free initiative and popular participation in the affairs of the
+> revolution can prevent the terrible blunders committed in Russia.
+For
+> instance, with fuel only a hundred versts [about sixty-six miles] from
+> Petrograd there would have been no necessity for that city to suffer from
+> cold had the workers' economic organisations of Petrograd been free to
+> exercise their initiative for the common good.
+The peasants of the Ukraina
+> would not have been hampered in the cultivation of their land had they had
+> access to the farm implements stacked up in the warehouses of Kharkov and
+> other industrial centres awaiting orders from Moscow for their distribution.
+> These are characteristic examples of Bolshevik governmentalism and
+> centralisation, which should serve as a warning to the workers of Europe and
+> America of the destructive effects of Statism."_ [ **My Disillusionment in
+> Russia** , p.
 253]

 If Bolshevik industrial policy reflected a basic ignorance of local conditions and the nature of industry, their agricultural policies were even worse.
-Part of the problem was that the Bolsheviks were simply ignorant of peasant life (as one historian put it, _"the deeply held views of the party on class struggle had overcome the need for evidence."_ [Christopher Read, **From Tsar to Soviets**, p.
+Part of the problem was that the Bolsheviks were simply ignorant of peasant life (as one historian put it, _"the deeply held views of the party on class struggle had overcome the need for evidence."_ [Christopher Read, **From Tsar to Soviets** , p.
 225]).
 Lenin, for example, thought that inequality in the villages was much, much higher than it actually was, a mistaken assumption which drove the unpopular and counter-productive "Committees of Poor Peasants" (kombedy) policy of 1918.
 Rather than a countryside dominated by a few rich